 As long as you are a member of our plan, this is the only card you need to get services.
 You will no longer get a monthly Medicaid card.
 You also do not need to use your red, white, and blue Medicare card.
 Keep your Medicare card in a safe place, in case you need it later.
 If you show your Medicare card instead of your Buckeye Health Plan Member ID Card, the provider may bill Medicare instead of our plan, and you may get a bill.
-See Chapter 7, Section A, page 120 to see what to do if you get a bill from a provider.
+Refer to Chapter 7, Section A, page 123 to find out what to do if you get a bill from a provider.